Edgar Morin: Polycrisis and complex thought

-After leaving the Communist Party in 1951, Morin's work moved toward a new "politics of civilization," which calls for the transformation of the human species into humanity and places the solidarity between people as a fundamental goal.

-Edgar Morin is the originator of the concept of polycrisis, a situation where multiple crises—environmental, social, economic, and political—are interconnected and amplify one another's impacts.
-To address this, Morin developed a framework called complex thought (pensée complexe) that goes beyond reductionism by integrating various dimensions of reality.
+After leaving the Communist Party in 1951, Morin's work moved toward a new "politics of civilization", which calls for the transformation of the human species into humanity and places the solidarity between people as a fundamental goal.
+Morin is the originator of the concept of polycrisis, a situation where multiple crises—environmental, social, economic, and political—are interconnected and amplify one another's impacts.
+To address this, Morin developed a framework called complex thought (pensée complexe) that goes beyond Reductionism by integrating various dimensions of reality.

-His concepts, such as dialogical thinking (reconciling contradictions), the hologrammatic principle (where each part contains the whole), and recursive organization (feedback loops), form a toolkit rooted in systems thinking and transdisciplinarity to navigate the challenges of an interconnected and uncertain world.
-These ideas continue to inspire holistic, adaptive, and cooperative solutions to global crises.

 Polycrisis

-The term polycrisis, first introduced by Edgar Morin, describes a situation in which multiple crises—environmental, social, economic, and political—are interconnected, amplifying each other’s impacts.
-This concept is deeply rooted in Morin's work, particularly in Terre-Patrie (1993) (Homeland Earth: A Manifesto for the New Millennium', 1999), where he explores how the global ecological crisis is inseparable from broader systemic issues such as inequality, governance failures, and cultural fragmentation.
+The term polycrisis, first introduced by Morin, describes a situation in which multiple crises—environmental, social, economic, and political—are interconnected, amplifying each other’s impacts.
+This concept is deeply rooted in Morin's work, particularly in Terre-Patrie (1993), as well as in Homeland Earth: A Manifesto for the New Millennium (1999), where he explores how the global ecological crisis is inseparable from broader systemic issues such as inequality, governance failures, and cultural fragmentation.